-Let’s not doubt that Jesus could not have done that.
-He was after all hungry.
+There should not be any doubt that Jesus could not have done that.
+He was, after all, hungry.
 He had been fasting for forty days!
 He could have made himself a lovely, fresh loaf and satisfied his hunger right then and there.
 Served himself as he had the power to.

 By doing things for ourselves all the time, we too can stop exercising trust in God to provide for us.
 His provision is always better, remember we too are his beloved and precious children.

 “Throw Yourself Down From Here”